AriFordsham/lens-wiki/Tutorial.md

     (.=) :: MonadState a m => SimpleLens a b -> b -> m ()
     use  :: MonadState a m => SimpleLens a b -> m b

-Using these (and other combinators for manipulating state) yields code like the following snippet from the 'pong' example included in the distribution (where `p` is in the surrounding scope):
+Using these (and other combinators for manipulating state) yields code like the following snippet from the `pong` example included in the distribution (where `p` is in the surrounding scope):

     check paddle other
         | y >= p^.paddle - paddleHeight/2 && y <= p^.paddle + paddleHeight/2 = do